What is Vagahau Niue about?

 Subject-specific terms can be found in the glossary.

-Studying Vagahau Niue contributes to language maintenance and revitalisation, supporting the transfer of cultural knowledge and the wellbeing and identity of its speakers.
-The ability to understand and communicate using Vagahau Niue enables exploration, celebration, and deepening of vā through which cultural identity is connected.
-Heritage language learners of Vagahau Niue explore the connection to community and cultural identity through language, strengthening their sense of belonging, resilience, and confidence.
+Studying Vagahau Niue contributes to language development and revitalisation.
+This strengthens the cultural knowledge, wellbeing, and identity of its users.
+Communicating in and understanding Vagahau Niue enables exploration, celebration, and deepening of vahāloto (relationships) through which cultural identity is connected.
+Heritage language learners of Vagahau Niue explore the connection to community and cultural identity through language.
+This can strengthen their sense of belonging, resilience, and confidence.

 Ko tōu reo, ko tōku reo, te tuakiri tangata.
 Tīhei uriuri, tīhei nakonako.